Revolving restaurant: History

 John Graham, a Seattle architect and early shopping mall pioneer, is said to be the first in the United States to design a revolving restaurant, at La Ronde, atop an office building at the Ala Moana Center in Honolulu.
 The revolving restaurant was opened to the public in 1961, but La Ronde was closed in the 1990s after a mechanical failure.
-Graham was awarded US patent for the invention in 1964 and incorporated the mechanics into the New York Marriott Marquis and Hyatt Regency Atlanta.
+Graham was awarded a US patent for the invention in 1964 and incorporated the mechanics into the New York Marriott Marquis and Hyatt Regency Atlanta.